-When making decisions on large capital expenditures the term ‘Total Cost of Ownership’ is almost certain to be a topic of discussion.
-It is a great that Total Cost of Ownership, (TCO) is front and center in modern decision making.
-It clearly indicates business owners are looking at long term success.
-However, I have seen TCO morph into a simple energy comparison and it can be much more powerful if we zoom out and take a few large but easy to forget costs into consideration.
+When making decisions on large capital expenditures the term ‘Total Cost of Ownership” is almost certain to be a topic of discussion.
+It is great that Total Cost of Ownership (TCO) is front and center in modern decision making.
+It clearly indicates business owners are looking at long-term success.
+However, I have seen TCO morph into a simple energy comparison and it can be much more powerful if we zoom out and consider a few large but easy-to-forget cannabis grow hidden costs.

 - Redundancy Costs vs. Downtime Costs

 - Does your climate control system have redundancy?
 If a piece of equipment in your system failed right now what would be the impact?
 Is the room reliant on one piece of equipment – single point of failure?
 Buying additional equipment is a straightforward way to solve this problem but it can be expensive and should be determined in a data-driven way.
 In the Data Center world there is a whole set of nomenclature to describe redundancy, N+1, N+2, 2N, 2N+1, etc. (N being the number of units required to meet the full cooling requirement of the space).
 Businesses don’t justify the cost of redundancy on paranoia; they justify it by accounting for the cost of downtime in a system.
 Knowing the downtime cost of your grow is critical to model the TCO of your system because it enables you to determine the optimal level of redundancy.